EXCLUSIVE-U.S. to renew waivers allowing non-proliferation work with Iran -sources

 The U.S. State Department had no immediate comment.
 Rosatom did not immediately respond to a request for comment.
 China National Nuclear Corp could not immediately be reached for comment.

-(Additional reporting by Tim Gardner and Jonathan Landay Editing by Chris Reese, Richard Chang and Lincoln Feast)
+(Reporting by Arshad Mohammed and Tim Gardner Editing by Chris Reese and Richard Chang)

 ((arshad.mohammed@thomsonreuters.com; +1 202 898 8300; Reuters Messaging: arshad.mohammed.thomsonreuters.com@reuters.net))